Being safe on the road - rules and reasons

 Illegal street racing

 Drivers who use their vehicles in an anti-social manner are a threat to public safety and can cause excessive noise, disruption and intimidation.
-The 2009 changes in the Act strengthened existing laws and ensured that penalties became appropriate to prevent repeat offending.
+There are offences which make it illegal to race, make an unnecessary exhibition of speed, or pour substances onto the road to induce loss of traction.

 The provisions in the Act are aimed at preventing only activities which create a public nuisance or threaten public safety.
 There is no intention of targeting safe and non-disruptive activities and it is unlikely that the activities of legitimate clubs breach the provisions in the Act.